Black Male Student-Athletes and the 2014 Bowl Championship Series

 “In some instances, at Florida State University, for example, Black men comprise nearly 70% of the football team, yet just over one-third of those Black male student-athletes will graduate."

-If you are interested in writing about the BCS infographic or setting up an interview with Dr. Harper, please contact Penn GSE's Executive Director of Communications, Kat Stein, at (215) 898-9642 or email@example.com.
+If you are interested in writing about the BCS infographic, please contact Penn GSE’s Executive Director of Communications, Kat Stein, at (215) 898-9642 or firstname.lastname@example.org.

 For more information on the Center's BCS infographic, please refer to the press release.